Scrydon

 The complete Helm chart reference for Scrydon — a condensed install plus every value the chart exposes, with what each does and why and how to configure it.

 This is the configuration reference for the Scrydon Helm chart.
-It documents a condensed install and then walks every value group the chart exposes — what each key does, why you'd change it, and how.
+It documents a condensed install and the operationally significant value groups — what each key does, why you'd change it, and how.
 If you just want the fastest path to a running cluster, start from your Location page (On-Premise, Azure (AKS), Air-Gapped) and come back here for the options.

 For an air-gapped cluster (no outbound internet), use Air-Gapped Deployment instead — the same chart ships inside a Zarf bundle.